Music Student Recital Guidelines

 - Register for MUSC 380, 480, or 780 within the first two weeks of the semester.
 E-permit (available in the office) is necessary for registration.

 - Discuss potential recital and dress rehearsal dates with your studio instructor, accompanist, and other performers.

 - Pick five potential recital and dress rehearsal dates and times.

 - Present the five dates in order of preference to the Music Office to determine availability.

-- After confirming date availability, please complete and submit a Student Recital Reservation Form.
+- After confirming date availability, please complete and submit a Student Recital Request Form.

 - Your recital date is not guaranteed until the Student Recital Reservation Form has been submitted and accepted.
 You will receive an email confirming your recital date.

-- Once your performance date has been reserved, complete and submit a Rehearsal Reservation.
+- Once your performance date has been reserved, complete and submit a Recital Rehearsal Form.